-A couple years ago, Dr. Oz demonstrated this with a willing audience member.
+Years ago, I watched Dr. Oz demonstrate this with a willing audience member.
 Her measurements were taken before and after the bath.
 She lost inches!
 The bath water should be just below body temperature—between 97 and 98 degrees.
 Use two cups of the salt.
 Ten minutes in the bath is all you need.
 A perfect amount of time to close your eyes and contemplate the inner Full Moon.

 Do you feel an urge to go deeper, to get even more intimate with the Moon?